-Constantijn Huygens may have encouraged this remarkable artistic symbiosis.
-Scouting for talent sometime in the late 1620s, Huygens visited the Leiden studios, or shared studio, of the young Rembrandt and his younger colleague Lievens.
-Shortly thereafter, in about 1630, he wrote about them as if they were a "young and noble" pair and predicted they would surpass even the greatest masters, including Rubens and the masters of Italy and antiquity.
-Although Huygens's visit came well after they had started working together, their painting of the same subjects ramped up after this initial contact with Huygens.
-Huygens was so impressed with what he saw in Leiden that he must have had Rembrandt and Lievens compete for a commission for the stadholder; the competition pieces are Christ on the Cross by Rembrandt and Lievens's painting of the same subject, both dated 1631 and both of which are based on a prototype by Peter Paul Rubens, who was favored at court.
+Fig 20.
+Govert Flinck, Self-Portrait, 1634, oil on panel, 73.1 x 53.5 cm, The Leiden Collection, subject, both dated 1631 and both of which are based on a prototype by Peter Paul Rubens, who was favored at court.
 [28] Rembrandt received the commission.
 In his autobiography, Huygens compares the two and judges Rembrandt to be the better history painter, based on his ability to represent a biblical figure with dramatic and convincing emotions.
 The deeply expressive, moving Raising and Descent from the Cross are the first two panels of the series of Christ's Passion that Rembrandt painted over the course of the 1630s.
 [29]

-Huygens judged Lievens to be the better portraitist, and in about 1628 or 1629 commissioned from him the Portrait of Constantijn Huygens now in the Rijksmuseum.
-[30] However, Huygens was likely also responsible for Rembrandt's receiving the commission to paint, in 1632, a portrait of Amalia van Solms, wife of Frederick Hendrik, as well as intimate friendship portraits of Maurits Huygens, Constantijn's brother, and the engraver Jacques de Gheyn III.[31]
-Since Lievens had departed for England in early 1632, we cannot know whether, had he been available, he might have received some of these commissions.
+Huygens judged Lievens to be the better portraitist, and in about 1628 or 1629 commissioned from him the Portrait of Constantiin Huygens now in the Rijksmuseum.
+[30] However, Huygens was likely also responsible for Rembrandt's receiving the commission to paint, in 1632, a portrait of Amalia van Solms (1602-75), wife of Frederick Hendrik, as well as intimate friendship portraits of Maurits Huygens (1595-1642), Constantijn's brother, and the engraver Jacques de Gheyn III (1596-1641).
+[31] Since Lievens had departed for England in early 1632, we cannot know whether, had he been available, he might have received some of these commissions.
 Early on, Rembrandt may have taken cues from the more established, more accomplished Lievens, yet he also went his own way from the outset: in response to Lievens's more controlled handling, large-scale figure and theatrical expressive mode, Rembrandt was distinguishing himself through a rough painterly style and a naturalness in representing the passion.
 Creative competition, in other words, provided a way for each artist to pursue and push his own style.
 In 1632, however, the two young Leideners went their separate ways, Lievens to England and Rembrandt soon to Amsterdam and ultimately to greater success.
-Their continued friendship is suggested by the eight
+Their continued friendship is suggested by the eight paintings by Lievens that Rembrandt owned at the time of his bankruptcy in 1656; according to the inventory made at the time, paintings of The Raising of Lazarus by Rembrandt and Lievens, presumably the paintings of circa 1630 and 1631, were hanging close together in Rembrandt's house, perhaps as souvenirs of their time of intense mutual productivity.[32]